ciaranmcnulty/ciaranmcnulty.com/2022-05-23-how-i-design-training-part-1.md

  2. Outcomes the course will try to deliver
  3. Length of course

 This is a solid foundation for building a training course.
-How we go from here to 'ready to deliver' will be the subject of the next article!
+How we go from here to 'ready to deliver' is covered in [Part 2 of this series](/2022-05-31-how-i-design-training-part-2)